scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 we briefly touch on here are AnyWidget, IPyReact, and IPyVuetify.

-AnyWidget [@10.5281/zenodo.11182005] is a recent library that has become influential in the past year or so.
+AnyWidget [@10.5281/zenodo.11182005] is a recent library that has become influential in the past year.
 New widgets can be created by simply extending the Python `anywidget.AnyWidget` class, defining the class attributes that are to be synced between the Python and JavaScript models using the `traitlets` library [@traitlets], and providing a string of